clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 to provide access to hardware and software functionality.
 The Linux kernel is very customizable and extensible.

-The `Clear Linux kernels`_ aim to be performant and practical.
+The `kernels available in Clear Linux`_ aim to be performant and practical.
 In some cases, it may be necessary modify the kernel to suit your specific needs or test new kernel code as a developer.

 This document shows how to obtain and compile a Linux kernel source using the |CL-ATTR| development tooling.